 If a woman chooses to go to her health care provider for ECP, there may be a charge for the exam or pregnancy test to determine whether or not she can take ECP.
 How much she will have to pay depends on the provider and also on her insurance, if she has any.
 If cost is a concern, she should check with her health care provider or her insurance company.
 She can also visit a reproductive health clinic, many of which (like the Family Planning Association) operate on a sliding fee scale.

 The cost of ECP varies depending on where a woman goes to get it.
 At the Family Planning Association, we ask for a contribution of $10 for ECP, if the patient is able to pay.
 Online providers of ECP charge $20-$25 for the assessment, which does not include the cost of the medication.
-If a woman purchases ECP from a pharmacy, the cost will vary by location, but she should expect to pay $20-$50.
+If a woman purchases the ECP brand Plan B® over the counter, the cost may vary by location, but she should expect to pay $45-$50.